speed47/btrfs-list/README.md

 ## Get accurate free space amount

-For some configurations, `btrfs filesystem usage` 'Free (estimated)' section is misleading, for example in a 5-devices RAID1 setup with 4 devices of 133M and 1 device of 500M:
+For some configurations, `btrfs filesystem usage` *Free (estimated)* section is misleading, for example in a 5-devices RAID1 setup with 4 devices of 133M and 1 device of 500M:

 ```
 root@nas:~# btrfs-list /mnt/a